 A 2013 independent research study conducted by the Life Insurance Market Research Association (LIMRA) found that life insurance ownership in Canada is at a 30-year low with only 68% of households owning life insurance, down from 79% seven years earlier.
-Further, a recent independent actuarial report prepared by Towers Watson shows that nationally in 2013, creditor insurance on mortgages provided Canadians with \$85B of new life insurance risk protection, while new term life insurance purchased that year was approximately \$166B.
+Further, a recent actuarial report prepared by Towers Watson shows that nationally in 2013, creditor insurance on mortgages provided Canadians with \$85B of new life insurance coverage.
+For the same year, Canadian Life and Health Insurance Association data indicates that the amount of new term life insurance purchased by Canadians was approximately \$170B.
 As such, both creditor and term life insurance are important components of risk protection for Canadians.